Our Vision

 With Wild Asia, a Malaysian-based partner, we’re focused on advancing regenerative agriculture practices with smallholders and large oil palm estates.
 In 2023, we helped Wild Asia develop a stakeholder-vetted methodology to assess regenerative practices in oil palm and conduct a baseline survey of regenerative practices on farms in the program.
 Moving forward, we aim to scale use of that methodology and test an approach for incorporating the findings into corporate greenhouse gas inventories.

 With Kaleka, a long-time Unilever partner based in Indonesia, we support a landscape-level project to protect forests and trial regenerative management approaches in existing smallholder oil palm farms.
-In 2023, enrolled farms adopted regenerative agriculture practices including converting from synthetic inputs to organic fertilizers and planning agroforestry crops like lemongrass and ginger within existing oil palm crops.
+In 2023, enrolled farms adopted regenerative agriculture practices including converting from synthetic inputs to organic fertilizers and planting agroforestry crops like lemongrass and ginger within existing oil palm crops.
 The program also engaged the community in land restoration efforts and provided trainings for forest protection and fire-free land management.

 Given the complex nature of how oil palm derivatives travel from field to product, at this time Seventh Generation cannot directly source oil palm from these partners.
 Our aim is to scale these practices so that regeneratively produced palm becomes the norm, instead of the exception, and can be incorporated into our supply chain.